 Lighting will likely occur only on nights where the fields are used for events.
 Further details will be available, and we will be able to answer to a greater level of detail as the plan and site design is developed.

-What kind of lighting will be on the parking garage?
+What kind of lighting will be in the parking area?
 How tall?

 The design of the project has not progressed to that level of detail.